 In the case of a bar, this duty can extend to cleaning up spilled drinks quickly before someone slips on them and falls.
 It can also include making provisions for adequate security, especially if incidents have been known to happen on the premises.

 If you are suing the establishment for the injury you suffered from an intoxicated guest at the bar, you would essentially need to show that the bar was negligent.
 You would need to prove that they failed to provide adequate measures to ensure that patrons like you do not get injured by drunk guests.

 In order to prove this, though, you need to show the following.

-- That the bar owed you a duty: Claims against bars for assault by a drunk patron usually involves the bar’s security and alcohol service policies.
+- That the bar owed you a duty: Claims against bars for assault by a drunk patron usually involve the bar’s security and alcohol service policies.
 The bar is expected to provide adequate security for all patrons.
 This is especially so if the normal crowd at the bar is young and boisterous.
 For alcohol service, the bar should not continue to serve drinks to intoxicated guests.

 - The bar breached its duty: If the bar has failed to put in place adequate security when it should have, the duty they owe has been breached.
 You can also show that the bar continued to serve drinks to your assailant even after they were clearly intoxicated.

-- You suffered injury due to the breach: The injury you suffered must have been a result of the bar’s negligence.
+- You suffered an injury due to the breach: The injury you suffered must have been a result of the bar’s negligence.

 Injured While in a Bar and Want to Take Legal Action?

 Speak to a Houston Personal Injury Lawyer